islepnev/ip-allocation-visualization/docs/Functional Specification.md

-# Functional Specification for IP Address Allocation Visualization
+# Functional Specification for NetBox Prefix Map

 ## 1. Introduction

-The IP Address Allocation Visualization application provides real-time, interactive visualizations of IP address allocations within a network.
-It integrates with NetBox, a network resource modeling tool, to fetch network data and responds to updates via webhooks.
-The application aims to assist network administrators in understanding and managing IP address space efficiently.
+The NetBox Prefix Map application provides real-time, interactive visualizations of IP address allocations within a network.
+It integrates closely with NetBox, a network source of truth, to fetch network data and respond promptly to updates triggered by webhooks.
+The application aims to help network administrators understand, manage, and navigate their IP address space effectively.
+All application routes and the web interface are served from a configurable base path (e.g., `/prefix-map`), allowing seamless coexistence with a NetBox instance on the same host.

 ## 2. Purpose and Scope

 ### 2.1 Purpose

-The purpose of this application is to visualize IP address allocations across the network in an interactive and user-friendly manner.
+The purpose of this application is to visualize IP address allocations across the network in an interactive, user-friendly manner.
 It enables administrators to:

 - View real-time allocation of IP addresses and prefixes.
-- Navigate through different network segments and prefixes.
+- Navigate through hierarchical prefix structures and VRFs.
-- Identify and analyze the utilization of IP address space.
+- Identify and analyze IP address space utilization trends.
-- Receive updates and reflect changes promptly upon network modifications.
+- Reflect changes promptly upon receiving updates from NetBox.

 ### 2.2 Scope

 The application focuses on:

-- Integration with NetBox via its API and webhooks.
+- Integrating with NetBox via its API and webhooks.
 - Generating visual representations of IP address allocations.
-- Providing an interactive web interface for navigation and analysis.
+- Providing an interactive web interface for analysis and navigation, accessible under a configurable subdirectory for compatibility with co-located NetBox installations.
-- Ensuring consistent visualization across different network segments and VRFs (Virtual Routing and Forwarding instances).
+- Ensuring consistent color mapping and stable visuals across different prefixes and VRFs.

 ## 3. User Expectations

-Users of the application, primarily network administrators, expect:
+Users, primarily network administrators, expect:

-- **Real-Time Updates**: The visualization reflects the latest state of the network, updating promptly after changes in NetBox.
+- **Real-Time Updates**: The visualization promptly reflects changes made in NetBox.
-- **Interactive Navigation**: Ability to drill down into specific prefixes, view details on hover, and navigate through the network hierarchy.
+- **Interactive Navigation**: Ability to drill down into prefixes, hover to see details, and move through the prefix hierarchy seamlessly.
-- **Consistent Visuals**: Stable color mapping for tenants and clear representations that remain consistent across sessions.
+- **Consistent Visuals**: Stable and recognizable color schemes for tenants and roles, remaining consistent across sessions.
-- **Ease of Access**: Accessible via a web interface without requiring authentication (for the initial version), with plans for future authentication mechanisms.
+- **Easy Access**: The interface should be accessible via a web browser under the configured base path (e.g., `/prefix-map`) without initial authentication.
-- **Diagnostic Tools**: Ability to view error logs and receive feedback on processing errors in a user-friendly format.
+- **Diagnostic Tools**: An interface to view error logs and technical details for debugging and analysis.

 ## 4. Functional Requirements

 ### 4.1 Integration with NetBox

 - **API Integration**: Fetch prefixes, IP addresses, and related data from NetBox using its API.
-- **Webhook Handling**: Receive and process webhook events from NetBox when prefixes or IP addresses are created, updated, or deleted.
+- **Webhook Handling**: Receive and process webhook events from NetBox whenever prefixes or IP addresses change.
-- **Data Consistency**: Ensure that the visualization data is up-to-date with the current state of NetBox.
+- **Data Consistency**: Maintain up-to-date visualization data, ensuring that network changes are accurately represented.

 ### 4.2 Visualization Generation

-- **Recursive Prefix Traversal**: Traverse all prefixes, starting from top-level prefixes, and include their child prefixes in the visualization.
+- **Recursive Prefix Traversal**: Explore all prefixes starting from top-level prefixes, including their child prefixes.
-- **Dynamic Output Generation**: Generate visualization outputs (images and data files) for each prefix, stored in a configurable output directory.
+- **Dynamic Output Generation**: Produce visualization outputs (images, data files) for each prefix, stored in a configurable output directory.
-- **Conditional Regeneration**: Regenerate visualization outputs only when relevant data has changed, optimizing performance and resource usage.
+- **Conditional Regeneration**: Regenerate outputs only when data changes, optimizing resource usage.
-- **Tenant Color Mapping**: Map tenants to colors consistently across sessions, ensuring that each tenant is represented by the same color in all visualizations.
+- **Tenant Color Mapping**: Assign stable, consistent colors to tenants for recognizable and clear visual differentiation.

 ### 4.3 Interactive Web Interface

-- **Visualization Display**: Serve the generated visualizations through a web interface, accessible via a web browser.
+- **Visualization Display**: Provide a web interface (served from a configurable base path) to view the generated visualizations.
 - **Interactive Features**:
-  - **Hover Details**: Display IP address or prefix details when hovering over elements in the visualization.
+  - **Hover Details**: Reveal IP or prefix details on hover.
-  - **Drill-Down Navigation**: Allow users to double-click on prefixes to navigate deeper into the network hierarchy.
+  - **Drill-Down Navigation**: Double-click or interact with prefixes to navigate deeper into the hierarchy.
-  - **Prefix Tree Navigation**: Provide a visual representation of the prefix hierarchy for easy navigation, highlighting the current prefix.
+  - **Prefix Tree Navigation**: Display a hierarchical tree of prefixes for intuitive exploration, highlighting the current prefix.

-### 4.4 Error Reporting

-- **Error Logs Access**: Provide a web interface to view recent error logs.
-- **User-Friendly Presentation**: Display logs with color-coded severity levels and highlighted key-value pairs for readability.

-### 4.5 Configuration and Customization
+### 4.4 Configuration and Customization

-- **Output Directory Configuration**: Allow the output directory for generated files to be configurable via environment variables.
+- **Output Directory Configuration**: Allow the output directory to be set via environment variables.
-- **Time Zone Configuration**: Use a single time zone for timestamp handling, configurable via environment variables, defaulting to UTC.
+- **Base Path Configuration**: Serve the entire application under a configurable subdirectory (e.g., `/prefix-map`) set via environment variables, ensuring no conflicts with NetBox’s own URLs.

 ## 5. Non-Functional Requirements

 ### 5.1 Performance

-- **Efficient Processing**: Optimize data fetching and processing to handle updates promptly without significant delays.
+- **Efficient Processing**: Optimize data fetching and rendering to handle updates rapidly.
-- **Scalability**: Design the application to handle growth in network size and complexity.

 ### 5.2 Usability

-- **User-Friendly Interface**: Provide an intuitive and responsive web interface that is easy to navigate.
+- **User-Friendly Interface**: Offer an intuitive, responsive UI.
-- **Accessibility**: Ensure the application is accessible without requiring authentication for the initial version.
+- **Accessibility**: Initially no authentication required, with a clear, easy-to-navigate interface.

 ### 5.3 Maintainability

-- **Modular Code Structure**: Organize code into modules for ease of maintenance and future enhancements.
+- **Modular Code Structure**: Organize code into logical modules.
-- **Logging and Diagnostics**: Implement comprehensive logging to aid in troubleshooting and monitoring.
+- **Logging and Diagnostics**: Implement comprehensive logging for debugging and operational monitoring.

 ### 5.4 Security

-- **Future Authentication Plans**: Plan for future integration with authentication mechanisms (e.g., OIDC) to restrict access as needed.
+- **Future Authentication Plans**: Plan for future integration with authentication/authorization solutions (e.g., OIDC).
-- **Secure Configuration Handling**: Store sensitive configuration data, such as API tokens, securely using environment variables.
+- **Secure Configuration Handling**: Store sensitive configuration details (e.g., API tokens) securely via environment variables.

 ## 6. Constraints and Assumptions

-- The application will run in an environment where NetBox is accessible via its API and can send webhooks to the application.
+- The application is deployed alongside NetBox on the same host, requiring a distinct base path to avoid URL conflicts.
-- The network administrators using the application have a basic understanding of network concepts and NetBox.
+- Administrators are assumed to have basic network and NetBox knowledge.
-- Performance considerations are secondary to functionality for the initial version, as the utility is for in-house use.
+- Performance is secondary to functionality in initial releases as it’s an internal utility.

-## 7. Future Enhancements

-- **Authentication Integration**: Implement user authentication to control access to the application.
-- **Advanced Analytics**: Provide more detailed analytics on IP address utilization and trends.
-- **Customization Options**: Allow users to customize visualization settings, such as color schemes and display preferences.